pulumi/docs/pulumi-hugo/themes/default/content/resources/pulumi-insights-for-multicloud-deployments/index.md

 ---
 # Name of the webinar.
-title: "KubeCon EU 2023"
-meta_desc: "The Cloud Native Computing Foundation’s flagship conference gathers adopters and technologists from leading open source and cloud native communities."

-redirect_to: "/kubecon"
+title: "Pulumi Insights for Multi-cloud Deployments"
+meta_desc: "Accelerate your cloud infrastructure projects in our Pulumi Insights for Multi-cloud Deployments workshop."

 # A featured webinar will display first in the list.
-featured: false
+featured: true

 # If the video is pre-recorded or live.
 pre_recorded: false